Iridar/WOTCRescueDenmother/WOTCRescueDenmother/ReadMe.txt

 Added custom image for Denmother's encyclopedia entry.
 Resupply Ammo interaction with Experimental Ammo improved and made more reliable.
 Should work with more (all) ammo types now, including AP Rounds.

+Mec Troopers are eligible targets for Denmother's pull ally ability
+- Asked RM to handle it on the side of MEC Troopers.

+Now using AI Spawn Manager to select a spawn location for Denmother on the first retaliation mission.
+Should make it more consistent, less spawning inside walls or inaccessible areas.

 [WOTC] Rescue Denmother